Alcohol and Drug-Free Campus

 Further, alcohol consumption causes a number of marked changes in behavior.
 Even low doses significantly impair the judgment and coordination required to drive a car safely, increasing the likelihood that the driver will be involved in an accident.
 Low to moderate doses of alcohol also increase the incidence of a variety of aggressive acts, including sexual violence.
 Moderate to high doses of alcohol cause marked impairments in higher mental functions, severely altering a person’s ability to learn and remember information.
 Very high doses cause respiratory depression and death.
 If combined with other depressants of the central nervous system, much lower doses of alcohol will produce the effects just described.
 Repeated use of alcohol can lead to dependence.
 Sudden cessation of alcohol intake is likely to produce withdrawal symptoms, including severe anxiety, tremors, hallucinations, and convulsions.

 Alcohol withdrawal can be life-threatening.
 Long-term consumption of large quantities of alcohol, particularly when combined with poor nutrition, can also lead to permanent damage to vital organs such as the brain and the liver.
 Mothers who drink alcohol during pregnancy may give birth to infants with fetal alcohol syndrome.
-These infants have irreversible physical abnormalities and mental retardation.
+These infants have irreversible physical behavioral and intellectual disabilities.
+These disabilities are known as fetal alcohol spectrum disorders (FASDs).
 In addition, research indicates that children of alcoholic parents are at greater risk than others for becoming alcoholics.

 While less prevalent than alcohol, the following information on other drugs is provided: